 - 4. provide candidates with a further 2 working days following receipt by candidates of the copies of the materials, to allow them to review them and reach a decision. - 5.
 Requests for reviews of marking must be made in writing to the Head of Department for the subject being appealed within 2 working days of receiving copies of the requested materials using the JCoSS Internal Appeals Form (Appendix 1).
-The fee of £40 is to be paid by cash or cheque and handed to the Exams Officer with a copy of the request for a review of marking. - 6. allow 14 calendar days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 7. ensure that the review of marking is carried out by an assessor who has appropriate competence and has had no previous involvement in the assessment of that candidate. - 8. instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 9.
+The fee of £50 is to be paid by tranbsfer into JCoSS bank acountA copy of the request for a review of marking should be handed to the Exams Officer at the same time that payment is made. - 6. allow 14 calendar days for the review to be carried out, to make any necessary changes to marks and to inform the candidate of the outcome, all before the awarding body's deadline. - 7. ensure that the review of marking is carried out by an assessor who has appropriate competence and has had no previous involvement in the assessment of that candidate. - 8. instruct the reviewer to ensure that the candidate's mark is consistent with the standard set by the centre. - 9.
 The candidate will be informed in writing of the outcome of the review of the centre's marking. - 10.
 The outcome of the review of the centre's marking will be made known to the Exams Officer and will be logged as an appeal.
 A written record will be kept and made available to the awarding body upon request (Appendix 2).